theoladune/AIVC-Seminar/text/script.md

 ---

 It has the frame to code and its references as inputs.
 Two different transforms take place to extract motion information.
+So, once again, these transforms are implemented with convolutional neural networks.

 ---